 References can be found in More Information

 There are many screencast softwares available - both free and commercial - that vary in features in terms of recording length, editing options, and visual effects.
 Before choosing a software and planning a screencast, consider:

 1. Is a screencast the best way to get the idea across?
 Depending on the topic, a screencast may or may not be the best medium of instruction.
-Research has shown animated media, like screencasts, puts a high demand on memory retention, since there is so much to process both aurally and visually at once (Oud, 2009).
+Research has shown that animated media, like screencasts, put a high demand on memory retention, since there is so much to process both aurally and visually at the same time (Oud, 2009).
 For this reason, keep screencasts short and simple.